tipsi/tipsi-stripe/README.md

 // Client specific code
 // api.sendTokenToBackend(result.token)

-// You must complete the operation by calling stripe.completeApplePayRequest()
+// You should complete the operation by calling stripe.completeApplePayRequest()

 // Or cancel if an error occurred